ios-factor/ios-factor.com/factors/config.md

 - Configuration files (e.g. JSON or YAML files)
 - [cocoapods-keys](https://github.com/orta/cocoapods-keys) to securely apply secret keys to your iOS app during build time
 - Custom built solution (e.g. using a build phase)
-- TODO: Any alternatives to be added here?

 As deployments on the iOS platform are significantly slower than server deployments, you might want a way to quickly update config over the air (OTA) to react to issues fast.